jackiejiaqiliu/Interactive-Lab-Hub/Lab 5/README.md

 Now flight test your interactive prototype and **note down your observations**:
 For example:
-1. When does it what it is supposed to do?
+1. When does it do what it is supposed to do?
-1. When does it fail?
+3. When does it fail?
-1. When it fails, why does it fail?
+4. When it fails, why does it fail?
-1. Based on the behavior you have seen, what other scenarios could cause problems?
+5. Based on the behavior you have seen, what other scenarios could cause problems?

+The device is supposed to detect the number of object on the desk and remind the user when there are over 10 objects.
+It works well when there is minimal action and the objects are placed still on the desk.
+However, if the user moves the objects around, and their hands or head is in the screen, they will also be count as an "object", causing inaccuracy in number of object.
+Another failure is that when objects are too close to each other (especially when one object is right in front of another), the detection will also be inaccurate.

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?
-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?
-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+The user should be aware of the uncertainties in the system.
+They might be annoyed by the miss classification if the inaccuracy of the detection causes too many reminders for them to clean up.
+To address this, I might consider adding a button on the device to allow the user to turn off the reminder if they believe the desk is not messy.
+When the user presses this button, the number of object allowed will increase by 5.
+Regarding the sense-making algorithm, an improvement I can consider is to let it only detect objects that are still and avoid those that are moving.
+Although detecting moving object may be useful in other scenarios, it is not beneficial to this design.

 ### Part D
 ### Characterize your own Observant system